sebasmazo/Proyectos_Personales/Redes-Neuronales/readme.md

 Started with knowledge in coding, but beginner in Deep Learning.

-This folder will have short code files for trying things with Deep learning, in hopes of learning and evolve my capacities making bigger projects with time
+This folder will have short code files for trying things with Deep learning, in hopes of learning and evolve my capacities making bigger projects with time.

+!These aren't supported projects, the intention of these files is to practice in my free time!

+celsiusAfarenheit.py was made based on @RingaTech YouTube video (https://www.youtube.com/watch?v=iX_on3VxZzk)